ddeereAMCHS/2021-Inheritance-Book/README.md

 - Create a Textbook class that is a subclass of the Book class
 - The class should have the following data members in addition to its inherited members:
   - edition
+- Write a default constructor
+- Write a parameterized constructor that sets all four data members
 - Override the toString method to return the title and the author with the word "by" in between them followed by the edition number
   - Ex.
 Calculus by Tom Smith, ed.
 1
 - - - - - - - - - - - -
 - Create a Novel class that is a subclass of the Book class
 - The class should have the following data members in addition to its inherited members:
   - genre
+- Write a default constructor
+- Write a parameterized constructor that sets all four data members
 - - - - - - - - - - - -
 - Create a program called `BookTester.java`
 - Prompt the user for a filename